No Good Deed (2014 film): Plot

-As Terri returns, Colin tells her that Meg left, but Terri is suspicious, especially when she sees Meg's umbrella in the stand.
-Alarmed, she rushes to the kitchen to call the police, only to find out that Colin has disconnected all the wires and hidden all of her knives.
-Terri rushes into her daughter Ryan's bedroom to find Colin playing with her.
-As they exit the bedroom, Terri hits him with a fire extinguisher, making him fall down the stairs; she runs to get her children, but Colin has recovered.
-He tells her to put the children back in their rooms and reveals a gun.
+As Terri returns, Colin tells her that Meg left, but Terri is suspicious, especially when she sees Meg's umbrella on the stand.
+Alarmed, she rushes to the kitchen to call the police, only to find out that Colin has cut all the wires and hidden all her knives.
+Terri rushes into her daughter Ryan's bedroom to find Colin playing with her and she sees his concealed handgun in his back.
+As they exit the bedroom, Terri sprays and hits him with a fire extinguisher, making him fall down the stairs; she runs to get her children, but Colin has recovered.
+He tells her to return the children to their rooms and reveals a gun.
 In a brief moment where she strikes him unconscious, she manages to flee to her home office and dials 911 for help.
 Colin recovers and discovers her in the office.
-She begs him to leave, explaining to him that the police are coming and that his blood is all over her kitchen (because she managed to cut him earlier).
+She begs him to leave, explaining that the police are coming and that his blood is all over her kitchen (because she managed to cut him earlier).
 Colin forces her to take the children into her vehicle and drive away with him.
-While walking out of the garage, Terri sees Meg's dead body on the floor.
+While leaving the garage, Terri sees Meg's dead body on the floor.

 Colin makes Terri drive to Alexis' house, and introduces Terri to his dead ex-fiancée.
 The high winds from the storm cause Terri's car alarm to activate; worried that the noise will attract attention, Colin ties her up while he goes to check on the car.
 Terri answers Alexis' phone as it starts to ring and is surprised to hear Jeffrey, who is calling Alexis to find out why she has not arrived at the hotel for a rendezvous with him.
 Terri realizes that he was not out of town with his father and has been having an affair with Alexis.
 She also realizes that her encounter with Colin was not coincidental as he wants revenge on Jeffrey because of his affair with Alexis.
 Terri tells her husband the truth and has him call 911.
 She misleads Colin into thinking that she and her children have escaped.
 When Colin finds her, she attacks him, grabbing his gun and shooting him until he falls out of a window.

-The police arrive with Jeffrey, he apologizes to Terri about the affair but she punches him in the face, and leaves him afterward.
-Sometime later, a much more confident Terri returns to her career and has moved into a new house with her children.
+The police arrive with Jeffrey; he apologizes to Terri about his affair, but she punches him in the face and leaves him afterward.
+Sometime later, a much more confident Terri returns to her career and has moved into a new house with her children, accompanied by a nanny bearing a resemblance to Meg.